cserik/DeepLearningNHF/README.md

 ## Our project
 ### Our goal
-We will try to generate synthetic images of people using progressive growing GANs.
+We will try to generate **256 x 256** synthetic images of people using progressive growing GANs.

 ### Dataset
 We use the following dataset: https://www.kaggle.com/badasstechie/celebahq-resized-256x256 \
 This dataset contains 30.000 images that we will use for training.\
 The way we preprocess data has changed between milestones.

+### Training environment
+For training our model we use Azure Machine Learning.

 #### Milestone 1
 Notebook: *DataPreprocessing.ipynb*\